Gillian Hodes, ceramic artist

 Artist Statement

-Living in coastal Sydney shapes both my palette and process, from the ochres and black of the eroded volcanic outcrops and weathered sandstone cliffs, to the gentle blues of ocean and sky: traces of place embedded in clay.
+Living in coastal Sydney shapes both my palette and process, from the ochres and black of the eroded volcanic outcrops and weathered sandstone cliffs, to the gentle blues of ocean and sky: traces of place embedded in clay, and always the light.